 Univision and Children’s Programming

-On March 27th, the Federal Communications Commission (FCC) approved the $12.3 billion sale of Univision Communications Inc. (“Univision”), to Broadcasting Media Partners, Inc. after Univision agreed to pay a record $24 million fine and improve the quality of its children’s programming.
+, the Federal Communications Commission (FCC) approved the $12.3 billion sale of Univision Communications Inc. (“Univision”), to Broadcasting Media Partners, Inc. after Univision agreed to pay a record $24 million fine and improve the quality of its children’s programming.

 NHMC had filed a petition against Univision on the basis that the company had failed to comply with FCC regulations that require broadcasters to show at least three hours a week of educational shows for children.
 Basically, Univision was showing telenovelas such as Cómplices Al Rescate, Vivan Los Niños, and Amy, La Niña De La Mochila Azul as children’s programming.
 The Office of Communication of the United Church of Christ, Inc. (“UCC”) also filed a similar petition against Univision.
 Both groups argued the Spanish-language teen telenovelas that Univision aired as children’s programming didn’t qualify as kids shows.
 The FCC agreed.